ClydeByrdIII/OnDemandSeeding/README.md

 AWS credentials were stored in my ~/.aws/credential file

+The project uses node.js and python.
+It requires for Transmissions web portion to be enabled

 The file "onDemandSeeding.js" does most of the work.

 It adds additional seeders to a given torrent file if it falls below a given ratio [0, 1].